Jonathan Mensah: AFCON success and World Cup qualifying failure

 After appearing six times during qualifying, Jonathan played every minute of Ghana's 2015 Africa Cup of Nations campaign, helping them reach the final.
 There, the Black Stars lost in a penalty shootout against Ivory Coast, although Jonathan made his penalty as the sixth taker for Ghana.
 Two years later, at the 2017 Africa Cup of Nations, Jonathan was initially named to the preliminary squad on 2 January; one day later, he left camp to complete a transfer move to Columbus Crew.
 He was still named to the final squad on 4 January, but played just twice in Gabon.
 One of those appearances came in the third place play-off, as Ghana were defeated on a goal from Alain Traoré of Burkina Faso.

 Ghana had appeared in three consecutive World Cups before failing to qualify for the 2018 FIFA World Cup.
 Jonathan appeared five times during the qualification cycle for the Black Stars, including both games in the second round against the Comoros.
 Although Ghana finished third in their group in the third round, and therefore failed to qualify for Russia 2018, Jonathan wore the captain's armband for the Black Stars for the first time: against Congo on 5 September 2017, with Ghana claiming a 5–1 victory that was their only win in the third round.

 Personal life

 Jonathan is known to be a devout Christian who reads Psalms before every game.
 He is friends with fellow Christian footballers Christian Atsu and Odion Ighalo.

 In July 2013, Jonathan launched his eponymous charity foundation, the Jonathan Mensah Foundation.
 It was "aimed at providing logistical support, donations and funding to under-privileged institutions and orphanages across the country."
 The foundation has donated to and helped to clean up the Royal Seed Home and Dzorwulu Special School, among other endeavors.
-For the 2017 season, Jonathan was named as the Columbus Crew SC Humanitarian of the Year, both for his work through his charity and his volunteer efforts in the Columbus community.
+For the 2017 season, Jonathan was named as the Columbus Crew Humanitarian of the Year, both for his work through his charity and his volunteer efforts in the Columbus community.